daichigoto/tttcmds/README.md

 ###### LC_CTYPE

 Add the environment variable LC_CTYPE.
 The value is your locale like "ja_JP.UTF-8".
 If you don't specify this environment variable, MSYS2's vim, etc. will not be able to use non-ascii language properly.

+When you have finished adding environment variables, quit all Windows Terminal and start a new Windows Terminal.
+If you do not quit the Windows Terminal, the PATH environment variable you set will not be reflected.

 ###### MSYS2 installing